 During the 1930s the Great Depression devastated the nation's economy, leaving millions jobless and homeless.
 By 1933 more than 13 million workers were unemployed, more than 1,000 homes were being foreclosed upon each day, and cities and counties across the country were bankrupt.
-In an effort to alleviate the finamcial distress, President Roosevelt established an array of federal agencies whose primary purpose was to funnel billions of dollars of relief money to the destitute citizenry.
+In an effort to alleviate the financial distress, President Roosevelt established an array of federal agencies whose primary purpose was to funnel billions of dollars of relief money to the destitute citizenry.
 A favored way of distributing funds to the unemployed was by so-called make-work projects-maintaining national forests and parks, documenting historic sites, constructing buildings, dams, roads, bridges, etc. Arizona received millions of dollars of relief money from the federal government, much of it earmarked for road and bridge construction.
-The Packer Wash Bridge is historically significant for its representation of this national trend.
 Although the Arizona Highway Department ordinarily preferred concrete bridges to timber for their better maintenance performance, the AHD bridge department did design a limited number of small-scale timber structures to stretch the state's relief funds.
 Few of those bridges have survived intact.
-The Packer Wash Bridge is the only one of the timber structures in Greenlee County that remains unaltered, and as such it is technologically noteworthy.
+The Packer Wash Bridge is noteworthy for its unaltered representation of this important bridge construction trend.